-Is sedation dentistry safe?
-Before any sedative is administered, you will have a consultation with your dentist to review your medical history.
+Yes.
+However, before any sedative is administered, you will have a consultation with your dentist to review your medical history.
 Patients are monitored very closely during sedation.

-Though oral sedation is primarily being addressed here, there several sedation dentistry options that vary from oral sedation to full anesthesia.
+Though oral sedation is primarily being addressed here, there are several sedation dentistry options that vary from oral sedation to full anesthesia.

-In oral sedation a sedative called Triazolam (or a similar prescription) is given to the patient.
+- In oral sedation, a sedative called Triazolam (or a similar prescription) is given to the patient.
 Triazolam is in the same family as Valium and is prescribed to thousands of patients a year as a safe and reliable sleeping aid.
 The drug enforcement administration has categorized it as just one level higher than common aspirin.
-There has never been an emergency or death associated with use of this particular sedation for dental patients.
+There has never been an emergency or death associated with the use of this particular sedation for dental patients.

-Inhaled minimal sedation involves breathing in nitrous oxide also known as “laughing gas”.
+- Inhaled minimal sedation involves breathing in nitrous oxide also known as “laughing gas”.
 This option is administered through a mask placed over your nose.

-If oral sedation is not enough, intravenous sedation can be used.
+- If oral sedation is not enough, intravenous sedation can be used.
 In this situation, a sedative medication is administered through a small needle or catheter placed in a vein.

-The fourth option is general anesthesia, which requires an anesthesiologist to be present in order to monitor heart rate and life support functions.
+- The fourth option is general anesthesia, which requires an anesthesiologist to be present in order to monitor heart rate and life support functions.
 During anesthesia, the patient is completely asleep.

 Oral sedation medication acts quickly, the majority of which the body uses up within the first two hours.
-After the procedure it may take a few hours for the medication to fully wear off.
-It is recommended that you have a driver available to pick you up from the dentist office.
+After the procedure, it may take a few hours for the medication to fully wear off.
+It is recommended that you have a driver available to pick you up from the dentist’s office.

-At the end of the treatment, you’ll likely have little memory of sitting in the dentist chair.
+At the end of the treatment, you’ll likely have little memory of sitting in the dentist’s chair.
 When sedated, you will feel limp, relaxed, and lethargic.